streamanalyze/sa.documentation/amosql/updates.md

 *one-many* is normally represented by an inverse function with cardinality constraint *many-one*.

-For example, suppose we want to represent a *one-many* relationship between types Department and Employee, i.e. there can be many employees for a given department but only one department for a given employee.
+Suppose we want to represent a *one-many* relationship between types `Department` and `Employee`, i.e. there can be many employees for a given department but only one department for a given employee.
 The recommended way is to define the function `department()` enforcing a *many-one* constraint between employees as departments: